apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. warning::

-   While {Singularity} will process additional scripts found under ``/.singularity.d/env`` inside the container, it is strongly recommended to avoid manipulating the container environment by directly adding or modifying scripts in this directory.
+   While {Project} will process additional scripts found under ``/.singularity.d/env`` inside the container, it is strongly recommended to avoid manipulating the container environment by directly adding or modifying scripts in this directory.
 Please use the ``%environment`` section of the definition file, and the ``$SINGULARITY_ENVIRONMENT`` file from ``%post`` if required.

-   A future version of {Singularity} may move container scripts, environment, and metadata outside of the container's root filesystem.
+   A future version of {Project} may move container scripts, environment, and metadata outside of the container's root filesystem.
 This will permit further reproducibility and compatibility improvements, but will preclude environment